-The VIT-BSRC Joint Fellowship is offered for candidates who have received a PhD in or after 2008.
+The VIT-BSRC Joint Fellowship is offered for candidates who have received a PhD in or after 2009.
 Candidates must have their PhD in hand by the time they apply and will be asked to upload a scan of it when submitting their application.
 Candidates must be conversant in English and have at least a reading knowledge of Italian.
 They must have a solid background in Italian Renaissance and/or Byzantine Studies.
 Each successful candidate must be approved by both the BSRC and VIT and will spend the fall term (September – December) at Bogaziçi University in Istanbul and the spring term (January-June) at Villa I Tatti in Florence.
 During both terms, it must be possible for Fellows to carry out most of their research with the resources available in the city where they are resident.
 Priority will be given to applicants with no previous association with VIT or BSRC.
 Renewals, repeats, or deferments of this Fellowship are not granted.
-Scholars can apply to only one type of fellowship at I Tatti per academic year.

 Terms and details relating to Villa I Tatti

 - Fellows may not take on any other obligations such as teaching positions, even part-time ones, during any part of their Fellowship period.

 - This is a residential fellowship.
 Fellows must live in the Florence area and spend at least three days a week at the Center, contributing to and participating in the activities of the Center.